claudiofahey/hsk-docs/ibm/hsk.rst

 of our customers, two main challenges were identified to getting
 started: confusion over which Hadoop distribution to use and how to deploy using existing IT assets and knowledge.
-Hadoop software is distributed by several vendors including Pivotal, Hortonworks, and Cloudera with proprietary extensions.
+Hadoop software is distributed by several vendors including Pivotal, BigInsights, and Cloudera with proprietary extensions.
 In addition to these distributions, Apache distributes a free open source version.
 From an infrastructure perspective many Hadoop deployments start outside the IT